Stefanistkuhl/obsidianschule/2.Klasse/English/😶‍🌫️Ehngtiger.md

 To begin with, I agree that Gen Z is more money conscious.
 This is shown through product reviews, which previously either didn't exist or were very hard to find.
 However, I find it very concerning that we favour renting over owning, which has led to the plague of needing a subscription for everything online.

+Stigma is one of the most difficult parts of growing up in today's society.